Hassan Joho

-Ali Hassan Joho was born 26 February 1973) is a kenyan politician who is the Cabinet Secretary for Mining and Blue Economy in the Republic of Kenya.
+Ali Hassan Joho (born 26 February 1976) is a Kenyan politician who is the Cabinet Secretary for Mining and Blue Economy in the Republic of Kenya.
 He is the former Governor of Mombasa County, affiliated with the Orange Democratic Movement (ODM).

 He was also elected to represent the Kisauni Constituency in the National Assembly of Kenya during the 2007 Kenyan parliamentary election.
 On 4 March 2013, during the general election, Joho was elected as the first governor of Mombasa County.
 In the 2017 General Elections held on 8 August, Joho retained his seat on an ODM ticket, Despite significant politically engineered setbacks.
 He emerged triumphant by winning with 220,576 votes against his closest rival, Suleiman Shahbal, with 69,322 votes, a member of the Jubilee Party.
 Joho served as governor of Mombasa until 2022, when he completed the constitutionally allowed two five-year terms.
 He was succeeded by Abdulswammad Sherrif Nassir the former member of the National Assembly for Mvita Constituency.